microsoft/azure-shortcuts-for-java/README.md

 A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` [for ARM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples) and `com.microsoft.azure.shortcuts.services.samples` [for ASM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/services/samples).

 It is *not* currently a goal of this library to cover all of the Azure API surface.
 Rather, it is to drastically simplify the hardest of the most important scenarios that developers have been running into.
-For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.
+For everything else, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fallback, which this project is also built on.

 ## Setting up the dev machine